 A GPON FTTH access network consists of three main components: optical line terminal (OLT), optical splitters, and optical network terminal (ONT).

 OLT is a device that functions as the service provider endpoint of a passive optical network.
 It’s an active Ethernet aggregation device that is usually located in a data center or the main equipment room.
-OLT is the main driver of the FTTH system functioning to convert the optical signals to the electric signals and relay them to a core Ethernet switch.
+OLT is the main driver of the FTTH system functioning to convert the optical signals to electric signals and relay them to a core Ethernet switch.
 OLT replaces multiple layer 2 switches at distribution points connected with backbone cabling or horizontal cabling via optical splitters.

 ONT links to the OLT via optical fiber.
 In a GPON network, a transceiver in the ONT functions to link a customer premises to the central office OLT physically.